-Prompt Corrective Regulatory Action .
+Prompt Corrective Regulatory Action.
 Federal law requires, among other things, that federal bank regulatory authorities take "prompt corrective action" with respect to institutions that do not meet minimum capital requirements.
 For such purposes, the law establishes five capital tiers: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.

 The FDIC has adopted regulations to implement prompt corrective action.
 Among other things, the regulations define the relevant capital measures for the five capital categories.
-An institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 6% or greater, and a leverage capital ratio of 5% or greater, and is not subject to a regulatory order, agreement, or directive to meet and maintain a specific capital level for any capital measure.
-An institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8% or greater, a Tier 1 risk-based capital ratio of 4% or greater, and generally a leverage capital ratio of 4% or greater.
-An institution is deemed to be "undercapitalized" if it has a total risk-based capital ratio of less than 8%, a Tier 1 risk-based capital ratio of less than 4%.
-An institution is deemed to be "significantly undercapitalized" if it has a total risk-based capital ratio of less than 3%, or a leverage capital ratio of less than 3%.
+An institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 8% or greater, a common equity Tier 1 risk-based capital ratio of 6.5% and a leverage capital ratio of 5% or greater, and is not subject to a regulatory order, agreement, or directive to meet and maintain a specific capital level for any capital measure.
+An institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8% or greater, a Tier 1 risk-based capital ratio of 6% or greater, a common equity Tier 1 risk-based capital ratio of 4.5% or greater and a leverage capital ratio of 4% or greater.
+An institution is deemed to be "undercapitalized" if it has a total risk-based capital ratio of less than 8%, a Tier 1 risk-based capital ratio of less than 6%, a common equity Tier 1 risk-based capital ratio of less than 4.5% or a leverage capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 6% a common equity Tier 1 risk-based capital ratio of less than 6%, or a leverage capital ratio of less than 6%.
 An institution is deemed to be "critically undercapitalized" if it has a ratio of tangible equity (as defined in the regulations) to total assets that is equal to or less than 2%.